-- Ensuring that teaching and learning opportunities meet the needs of all the pupils - Ensuring that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed - When making provision for disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged ?????? - We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
-We will use and allocate our Pupil Premium funding to support any pupil or group of pupils the school has legitimately identified as being socially disadvantaged. - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
-Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time. - Prioritise the development of Communication, Language and Early Reading skills.
+- Ensuring that teaching and learning opportunities meet the needs of all the pupils - Ensuring that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed

+When making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.
+We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
+We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
+Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
+Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.
+Prioritise the development of Communication, Language and Early Reading skills.
-Achieving these objectives:

-The range of provision the Governors consider making for this group include and would not be inclusive of:
+Achieving these objectives, the range of provision the Governors consider making for this group include and would not be inclusive of:

-- Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved. - 1-1 support to maximise intervention for identified pupils - Retention of additional TA in KS1 to provide support in class. - Covid Recovery teacher through Autumn Term to provide targeted intervention for identified pupils in Y1 and Y3. - All our work through the pupil premium funding will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Additional learning support Catch up Literacy and Numeracy Programme. - Support payment for activities, educational and residential visits.
+- Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved. - 1-1 support to maximise intervention for identified pupils

+- Retention of additional TA in KS1 to provide support in class. - Covid Recovery teacher. - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Additional learning support Catch up Literacy and Numeracy Programme. - Support payment for activities, educational visits and residentials.
 Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour support - Romanian Translator support - Pastoral support worker